Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/index.rst

 In the :ref:`NFT marketplace <nft-marketplace-index>` tutorials you will setup an NFT marketplace.

-In the :ref:`eSealing <eSaeling>` tutorial, you are going to learn how to seal a document, so you can prove that it was in your possession at the time of sealing.
+In the :ref:`eSealing <eSealing>` tutorial, you are going to learn how to seal a document, so you can prove that it was in your possession at the time of sealing.
 You will use a front end and the |bw| to register the file hash of a selected document in a smart contract and then display the timestamp and the sealer from an already time-stamped document at the front end.